computationalmodelling/virtualmicromagnetics/docs/introduction.rst

 The :term:`Virtual Micromagnetics` project creates :term:`virtual
-environment`\s that run micromagnetic (and in some cases, atomistic) simulations.
+environment`\s that run micromagnetic (and in some cases, atomistic) simulations of magnetic behaviour.
 These environments produce :term:`system virtual machine`\s which emulate a configured set of software on your computer.
 This means you as a user only need to manage the software to support the virtual machine, as opposed to the complicated set of dependencies most simulation packages require.
 As a result, these virtual environments are far simpler to maintain, meaning you have more time to solve the mysteries of the universe instead of:

  - wondering why the latest version of a package is incompatible with earlier simulations.